cpbirch/buildless-ui/README.md

 ## Aims of this repository

 Provide a step by step approach to building a complex web app, without a build process.

+After implementing each change, take a look at the browser and see the immediate update.

 # Building the TODO App